newubuntu/pm2-linealert/README.md

-# pm2-slack
+# pm2-linealert

-This is a PM2 Module for sending events & logs from your PM2 processes to Slack.
+This is a PM2 Module for sending events & logs from your PM2 processes to Slack and line notification.

 ## Install

-To install and setup pm2-slack, run the following commands:
+To install and setup pm2-linealert, run the following commands:

 ```
-pm2 install pm2-slack
+pm2 install pm2-linealert
-pm2 set pm2-slack:slack_url https://slack_url
+pm2 set pm2-linealert:slack_url https://slack_url
 ```

 To get the Slack URL, you need to setup an Incoming Webhook.
 More details on how to set this up can be found here: https://api.slack.com/incoming-webhooks